IIP-Design/lab-headless/README.md

 1. Run Docker Compose to bring the virtual machine up
 1. Import a clean WordPress database into the the MariaDB container
 1. Clone the Lab site webroot and build the WordPress instance
+1. Initialize a Caddy webserver to run the dev site locally

 ### 4. Map the URL to Localhost

-This will allow to access your VM at the URL `lab.dev.local`.
+The included Caddy webserver allows you to access your VM at the URL `lab.dev.local`.
 To do so, open your Mac's hosts file by running the command:

 ```
 sudo nano /etc/hosts